Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

-\minisection{Network architecture prediction} We report results of network architecture prediction in Tab.~\ref{tab:res_net} for the $6$ testing sets, as defined in Sec.~\ref{sec:exp:setting}.
-Our method achieves a much lower $L_1$ error compared to the random ground-truth baseline for continuous type parameters and higher F1 score for discrete type parameters.
+\minisection{Network architecture prediction} We report the results of network architecture prediction in Tab.~\ref{tab:res_net} for the $4$ testing sets, as defined in Sec.~\ref{sec:exp:setting}.
+Our method achieves a much lower $L_1$ error compared to the random ground-truth baseline for continuous type parameters and higher classification accuracy and F1 score for discrete type parameters.
 This result indicates that there is indeed a much stronger and generalized correlation between generated images and the embedding space of meaningful architecture hyper-parameters and loss function types, compared to a random vector of the same length and distribution.
-This correlation is the foundation of why model parsing of GMs can be a valid and solvable research task.
-Removing fingerprint estimation objectives offers worse results showing the importance of the fingerprint estimation in model parsing.
+This correlation is the foundation of why model parsing of GMs can be a valid and feasible task. \VA{Our approach also outperforms the mean/mode baseline, proving that always predicting the mean of the data for continuous parameters is not good enough.} Removing fingerprint estimation objectives leads to worse results showing the importance of the fingerprint estimation in model parsing.
+We demonstrate the effectiveness of estimating mean and deviation by evaluating the performance of using just one parser.
+Our method clearly outperforms the approach of using one parser.